 Table of contents;

-For a longer report, a table of contents with page numbers helps readers navigate the document easily.
+For a longer document, a table of contents with page numbers helps readers navigate the text easily.
 Use bullet points to list the main sections.

 Introduction;

-This section explains the document's central theme, outlines its purpose, and provides background on the specific project.
+This section explains the document’s central theme, outlines its purpose, and provides background on the specific project.
+Identifying the main theme is crucial as it serves as the foundation for crafting a strong thesis statement.
 It also introduces any technical terms or key ideas.

 Methodology;

-In texts involving research, the methodology section explains how data was collected and ensures transparency.
-This helps readers understand the reliability of your evidence and analysis.
+In research texts, the methodology section explains how data was collected and ensures transparency.
+Summarizing completed tasks or projects in this section is important as it highlights the finalized activities and their significance in the overall reporting process.
+This helps readers understand your evidence and analysis.

 Findings/Results;